aljedaxi/zettel/pages/z_being_and_nothingness.md

 [4]
 ##
 > the appearance can not be the thin film of nothingness which separates the being-of-the-subject from absolute-being
+## consider the platonic conception, in which the form precedes the hyle into which it is imprinted
 ## abschattung is a shading, a shadow